 Yavuz Gallery on the second floor of Gillman Barracks’ renowned Block 9 structure echoed a symphony of languages from local and foreign guests.
 They shared universal ooh-and-aah’s at the latest assortment of paintings on display for opening night.
 A myriad of colours and techniques hid in every corner as new elements stood out in the white expanse.

-Kickstarting the 13th Art Trek installation held annually by the Embassy of the Philippines Singapore is Seabound, a group art exhibition featuring young Filipino talents.
+Kickstarting the 13th Art Trek installation held annually by the Embassy of the Philippines in Singapore is Seabound, a group art exhibition featuring young Filipino talents.
 Strung together by multimedia artist and curator Ruel Caasi, the collective known as The Working Animals Art Projects celebrates a union of contrasts.

 Since the beginning of their respective creative journeys, the artists of The Working Animals Art Projects have progressed into multiple directions as they further explore and evolve in their crafts.
-They are rooted, however to the same homeland that inspires much of their individual work.
+They are rooted, however, to the same homeland that inspires much of their individual work.

 Context is key

 John Marin’s Mula sa Kabundukan Hanggang sa Kaibuturan depicts the process of ideas being passed on and relayed; the title translates to “From the Mountains Until the Very Depths” in English.
 And while Aiya Balingit’s vibrant paintings of children may seem youthful at first glance, “underneath these [images and] children’s stories are my own philosophies and beliefs about life.”
 She describes her work as an organic link between visual arts and literature.